CUCentralAdvancement/cms/README.md

 # Add environmental variables, usually stored in Heroku UI.
 open -e .env.local

-# Boot up Postgres
+# Boot up Postgres service.
-# OR get from ...
+docker-compose -f local-dev-stack.yml up -d

+# Prisma migrate database tables.
+yarn db:migrate

 # Start dev server.
 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the login prompt.

+## User Accounts

+All routes on the app using the `AdminLayout` are protected and need authentication through Auth0.

 ## Learn More